Pride is Integrity

 When I ask in coaching sessions or at retreats, “What are you proud of?” the reaction is almost always the same: silence, discomfort, sometimes tears.

-Once the pause passes, stories emerge — quiet, powerful stories of resilience, courage, and integrity.
+Then incredible stories emerge — quiet, powerful stories of resilience, courage, and integrity.
+Stories of truth.

 Arrogance is about being better than.

-Pride is about being real with.
+Pride is about being real.
 It’s about honoring the effort, the growth, and the choices that aligned with your values.

-And when we name our pride out loud, it changes how we show up.
+When we name what we are proud of out loud, it changes how we show up.

 Previous